uhm-coe/authorizer/readme.txt

 == Changelog ==

+= 2.5.1 =
+* Updated Spanish translations.
+Props @elarequi.
+* Fix: Include translatable strings found in javascript files.
+* Fix: Force lowercase emails from LDAP.
+Props @akompanas.
+* Fix: Set some LDAP defaults likely to be the same on all installs : ldap_port, ldap_attr_username.
+* Fix: Construct LDAP default email domain from LDAP search base, not from host (helps to differentiate between subdomain installs and top level domains with country codes).

 = 2.5.0 =
 * Translations: Props to @elarequi for wrapping text strings in the translation functions and for providing Spanish translations.
 	- Fichero authorizer.php: Se preparan todas las cadenas necesarias, para hacerlas traducibles.